 lines_per_page = 50.

-As I touched on earlier, there are a few short variable names that are very idiomatic, and should be considered exceptions to the rule.
+There are a few short variable names that are very idiomatic, and should be considered exceptions to the rule.
 Examples include things like

 i for a loop index,